nimaxnimax/Udemy_Virtualization/VirtualBox_Vagrant/Readme.md

 **********

-How to Install and Operating System on Virtual Box and How to Configure?!
+How to Install Operating Systems on Virtual Box and How to Configure?!

 **Installing an Operating System on VirtualBox:**